If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

 If you outsource certain services for your company, such as various marketing or IT services, you may be able to deduct what you pay independent contractors as a business expense.
 You will also need to issue those contractors 1099-MISC forms.

-If you purchase property, such as real estate or equipment for the business, you may be able to either deduct the purchase price or take a depreciation deduction.
+If you purchase property through an LLC, such as real estate or equipment for the business, you may be able to either deduct the purchase price or take a depreciation deduction.
 Depreciating the item means that you can deduct just a portion of the item each year, rather than deducting it all at once.
 This is commonly done with real estate.